mark-me/etl_templates/docs/Model_Extractor.md

     MAPPING ||--o{ ATTRIBUTE_MAPPING : maps
 ```

-## Entity Relationship diagram for the JSON Model
+### Entity Relationship diagram

+This section specifies how both above are related, and not so much how they are extracted into a JSON

 ```mermaid
 erDiagram